 Genome-wide predictors of variant effects

-Functional read-outs of genomic sequence and its organization
+Functional genomic sequences and their organization

 Supporting the development of molecular assays and diagnostics

 In addition, we develop pipelines to support analysis, data interpretation and visualization of DNA sequencing applications.
 This includes developments in primary data processing (e.g. base calling, read merging/adapter trimming, quantification), but also support for the development of new experimental protocols.
 For example, we investigated sample cross-contamination in Illumina multiplex experiments and proposed a protocol that introduces indexes into both sequencing library adapters (now known as double or dual indexing).
 We also developed analyses (e.g. HemoMIPs) for the targeted investigation of certain DNA regions (sequence enrichment/targeted sequencing).
 In other studies, we look at cell-free DNA (cfDNA) and show that nucleosome and transcription factor binding affect DNA fragmentation, thereby providing insights into cell type composition and pathological conditions.